If you have a question for ISSS, try these resources!

 More information about OPT reporting can be found on the ISSS OPT Reporting Requirements webpage.

-If you change employers during your 24-Month STEM Extension, you should report this via the ISSS Portal by submitting a STEM Extension Update and following the instructions shown.
+If you change employers during your 24-Month STEM Extension, you should report this via the ISSS Portal by submitting an OPT/STEM Employer Update Request and following the instructions shown.

 You must have the following documents: